miklosme/papers/src/app/home.md

+# Daily Digest (October 18, 2024)

+Buckle up, AI enthusiasts!
+We've got a smorgasbord of cutting-edge research to dive into today.
+Let's kick things off with a breakthrough in fairness:

+Ever wondered if we can guarantee envy-free allocations in multi-agent systems?
+Well, researchers have cracked the code for [EFX allocations](https://papers.miklos.dev/2410.13580) with up to three types of agents.
+This could revolutionize resource distribution in AI collaborations!

+But wait, there's more!
+Worried about Byzantine attacks in your multi-agent setup?
+A new [hybrid detection approach](https://papers.miklos.dev/2410.13454) is here to save the day, balancing effective attack identification with reduced communication overhead.
+Your agents can now collaborate safely, even in hostile environments.

+Speaking of collaboration, get ready for MOBA – the mobile phone assistant that's changing the game.
+This [two-level agent system](https://papers.miklos.dev/2410.13757) powered by multimodal LLMs is tackling complex tasks with unprecedented efficiency.
+It's like having a tiny AI army in your pocket!

+For all you gamers out there, [BERTeam](https://papers.miklos.dev/2410.13769) is revolutionizing team formation in adversarial games.
+This transformer-based algorithm is outperforming the competition, proving that sometimes, the best offense is a well-chosen defense.

+But why stop at games?
+Scientists are now using [multi-agent AI systems](https://papers.miklos.dev/2410.13768) to accelerate alloy discovery.
+By combining graph neural networks with LLM-driven agents, they're exploring vast design spaces faster than ever before.
+Materials science will never be the same!

+Fairness isn't just for humans anymore.
+Researchers are adapting [algorithmic fairness metrics](https://papers.miklos.dev/2410.12889) to multi-agent systems, ensuring that AI agents aren't unfairly disadvantaged based on protected attributes.
+It's EDI for the digital age!

+Finally, for those who've always dreamed of X-ray vision, [ARD²](https://papers.miklos.dev/2410.13139) is making it a reality.
+This drone-and-AR combo lets you see through walls in real-time.
+While not directly LLM-based, its innovative approach to multi-agent coordination and data processing offers valuable lessons for AI developers everywhere.

+That's all for now, folks!
+Keep pushing those boundaries and remember: in the world of AI, today's science fiction is tomorrow's reality!

 # Daily Digest (October 17, 2024)

 Buckle up, AI enthusiasts!
 We've got a treasure trove of cutting-edge research to dive into today.
 Let's start with a game-changer in the world of model merging.